Finite-state Independence and Normal Sequences: Abstract

 \section{Abstract}

 We consider the previously defined notion of finite-state independence and we focus specifically on normal words.
-We characterize finite-state independence of normal words in three different ways, using three different kinds of finite automata running on infinite words (B\"uchi automata): finite automata with two input tapes, selectors and shufflers.
-We give an algorithm to construct a pair of finite-state independent normal words.
-Unfortunately the algorithm has doubly exponential computational complexity.
+We characterize finite-state independence of normal words in three different ways, using three different kinds of asynchronous deterministic finite automata with two input tapes containing infinite words.
+Based on one of the characterizations we give an algorithm to construct a pair of finite-state independent normal words.